oauth-wg/oauth-selective-disclosure-jwt/main.md

 described in (#processing_model) allows for merging the selectively disclosable claims with the regular claims.

-The JSON-payload of the JWT would look as follows:
+The JSON-payload of the SD-JWT that contains both selectively disclosable claims in the `sd_digests` object and not selectively disclosable claims in a top-level JWT claim would look as follows:

 {#example-simple_structured_merging-sd_jwt_payload}
 ```json